 The Bank is exposed to bond securities price risk because of investment held by the Bank which are classified on the statement of financial position either as financial assets at fair value through other comprehensive income or as financial assets at fair value through profit and loss.
 The Bank's exposure to bond securities price risk is limited to the bond share prices in the portfolio.

-The table below summarises the impact of increase/ (decrease) of the bond share prices in the statement of profit or loss and other comprehensive income.
+The table below summarises the impact of increase/ (decrease) of the bond share prices.
 The analysis is based on the assumption that the bond share prices had increased/(decreased) by 10% with all other variables held constant.